simoninireland/epydemic/doc/tutorial/subclassing.rst

 	self.T_OCCUPIED = self.stateVariable('tOccupied')
 	self.T_HITTING = self.stateVariable('tHitting')

-This lets code use ``COMPARTMENT`` as if it was a constant -- which it is, but a constant *unique to this instance*.
-This can then be hidden by accessor methods, for example:
+(We define placeholders for the variable names as a place to hang their documentation.)
+Code can use ``COMPARTMENT`` as if it was a constant -- which it is, but a constant *unique to this instance*.
+The actual constants can anyway then be hidden by accessor methods, for
+example:

 .. code-block:: python